Talal Al-Haj

 Talal Al-Haj is an Iraqi journalist.
 He is the current New York/United Nations Bureau Chief for the Al-Arabiya news network.

 Early life and education

-Al-Haj previously lived in the UK for over 30 years, where he studied and pursued his MA in Broadcast Journalism at the University of Westminster in 1995, whilst working for the BBC in London.
+Al-Haj moved to England, where he studied and graduated with a Master of Arts (MA) in Broadcast Journalism from the University of Westminster in 1995, whilst working for the BBC in London.

 Early career

 In the United Kingdom, Al-Haj worked at the BBC for its Arabic News Service.
 He was based in London for many years before moving to head the U.S. bureau for Al-Jazeera in 1997.
 As such, Talal Al-Haj was the first Bureau Chief in Washington, D.C. for Al-Jazeera's Satellite Channel.
 He established the first U.S bureau for Al-Jazeera in the U.S. capitol in 1997, and remained there until October 2000.

 In 2002 he was appointed Abu Dhabi TV's Bureau Chief in New York.
 For two years Al-Haj covered all UN events and deliberations that preceded the March 2003 Iraq war.
 During this period he conducted numerous exclusive interviews with UN Secretary General Kofi Annan, UNMOVIC, IAEA Chiefs, and many Ambassadors of the permanent and elected member states of the UN Security Council.